Rocket Vault-RocketX (RVF) Price Tops $0.16 on Top Exchanges

-Rocket Vault-RocketX (CURRENCY:RVF) traded flat against the US dollar during the 24 hour period ending at 19:00 PM Eastern on January 27th.
-Rocket Vault-RocketX has a market cap of $10.42 million and approximately $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last day.
-One Rocket Vault-RocketX coin can now be purchased for $0.16 or 0.00000296 BTC on cryptocurrency exchanges.
-Over the last week, Rocket Vault-RocketX has traded flat against the US dollar.
+Rocket Vault-RocketX (CURRENCY:RVF) traded flat against the US dollar during the 24 hour period ending at 12:00 PM ET on January 30th.
+During the last seven days, Rocket Vault-RocketX has traded flat against the US dollar.
+Rocket Vault-RocketX has a market cap of $10.42 million and approximately $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last 24 hours.
+One Rocket Vault-RocketX coin can currently be bought for about $0.16 or 0.00000296 BTC on exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.